 The beach of Hokitika on a stormy day

-Photos of Hokitika, New Zealand West Coast drive
+Photos of Hokitika, the New Zealand West Coast drive

-Hokitika was an important town during the gold rush and many buildings still remain from that time, like the clock tower and the Carnegie Library that you can see on the photos.
+During the gold rush Hokitika was an important town.
+Many buildings still remain from those days, like the clock tower and the Carnegie Library that you can see in the photos.

-To see all 22 historical buildings you can walk a marked heritage trail and to see glowworms there’s a glowworm walk.
+To see all 22 historical buildings that exist in the town, walk a marked heritage trail, and to see glowworms, take a glowworm walk.

-And since Hokitika too is a tourist town there are more attractions: an aquarium, a gold-mining museum, a kiwi centre and jade galleries.
+And since Hokitika, too, is a tourist town, there are more attractions for you: an aquarium, a gold-mining museum, a kiwi centre and jade galleries.

 Hokitika to West Coast Glaciers